 You’ve successfully activated your supporters to send emails, tweets, and Facebook messages to their elected officials.
-How do you ensure that those messages have the biggest possible impact, and aren’t just glossed over in the slush pile?
-It comes down to knowing your audience.
+How do you ensure that messages to legislators have the biggest possible impact, and aren’t just glossed over in the slush pile?
+It’s all about knowing your audience.

 Before Your Message Gets to the Legislator, it Goes Through Their Staff

 When crafting a message for a lawmaker, you are actually writing for two different audiences—the legislator and their staff.
 The first person to lay eyes on your email will likely be a junior legislative staffer—someone in their early- to mid-twenties.
 My first job upon graduating college was as a Legislative Correspondent (LC) for my member of Congress.
 As an LC, I processed constituent correspondence and worked with legislative staff on responses.
 If you want your message to break through, you need to understand what LCs are looking for.
 Here’s how Legislative Correspondents evaluate incoming messages addressed to the legislator.

 Is the letter writer a constituent?

 If your advocates are contacting a member of Congress in their personal office (as opposed to their committee office) and they aren’t that member’s constituent, their words do not carry much weight.
 If they’re lucky, their correspondence might be passed to their own representative who may respond.
 When your advocates contact their own member of Congress, their words become much more valuable.
 Messages to legislators are only as valuable as the constituent they come from.
 When crafting a message to legislators, the first step is to make sure your advocates are writing to the legislator that represents their district or state.
 Otherwise, unfortunately, the message may sink to the bottom of the pile.

 What general issue does this fall under?